Trump Claims Mueller Investigation Has Made Him Stronger, According To New Book

 So far, as reporting from Vox has shown, special counsel Robert Mueller has indicted 13 Russian nationals and companies from that nation whom investigators say played a part in interfering with our nation’s elections.
 A handful of higher-ups in the Trump campaign have also either been charged or made plea deals with Mueller’s team regarding the investigation.

-Trump has made repeated claims of the inquiry as being a “witch hunt,” and derided the work that has thus far unearthed these charges and led to these plea deals, according to reporting from CNN.
+Trump has made repeated claims of the inquiry as being a “witch hunt” and derided the work that has thus far unearthed these charges and led to these plea deals, according to reporting from CNN.
 Despite these qualms with the investigation, the book by Lewandowski and Bossie demonstrates that Trump feels stronger, not weaker, as a result of the Russia inquiry.

 Trump Brags That Mueller Probe Has Made His Support Stronger and Increased the ‘Level of Love’ https://t.co/CMH4JbpvJO pic.twitter.com/1oI7TBddFi